corey-alix/meathead/README.md

 # Known Issues

 - Changes are not always rendered after editing a row (back may not be re-running the page in battery saver mode)
-- Export exports workouts but not exercise definitions
+- FIXED: Export exports workouts but not exercise definitions